circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 {:.no_toc}

 The CLI supports splitting tests across machines when running parallel jobs.
 This is achieved by passing a list of either files or classnames, whichever your test-runner requires at the command line, to the `circleci tests split` command.

+[Self-hosted runners](https://circleci.com/docs/2.0/runner-overview/) can invoke `circleci-agent` directly instead of using the CLI to split tests because the [task agent](https://circleci.com/docs/2.0/runner-overview/#circleci-runner-operation) already exists on the `$PATH`.
+This removes an additional dependency when splitting tests.

 #### Globbing test files
 {: #globbing-test-files }